quicwg/base-drafts/draft-ietf-quic-tls.md

 For AEAD_AES_128_GCM and AEAD_AES_256_GCM, the message length (l) is the length of the associated data in blocks plus the length of the plaintext in blocks.

-For AEAD_AES_128_CCM, the total number of block cipher operations is the sum of: the length of the associated data in blocks, the length of the ciphertext in blocks, the length of the plaintext in blocks, plus 1.
-In this analysis, this is simplified to a value of twice the length of the packet in blocks (that is,
-<tt>2l = 2<sup>8</sup></tt> for packets that are limited to 2<sup>11</sup>
-bytes, or <tt>2l = 2<sup>13</sup></tt> otherwise).
+For AEAD_AES_128_CCM, the total number of block cipher operations is the sum of the following: the length of the associated data in blocks, the length of the ciphertext in blocks, the length of the plaintext in blocks, plus 1.
+In this analysis, this is simplified to a value of twice the length of the packet in blocks (that is, <tt>2l = 2<sup>8</sup></tt> for packets that are limited to 2<sup>11</sup> bytes, or <tt>2l = 2<sup>13</sup></tt> otherwise).
 This simplification is based on the packet containing all of the associated data and ciphertext.
-This results in a 1 to 3 block overestimation of the number of operations per packet.
+This results in a one to three block overestimation of the number of operations per packet.

 ## Analysis of AEAD_AES_128_GCM and AEAD_AES_256_GCM Usage Limits {#gcm-bounds}

-{{?GCM-MU}} specify concrete bounds for AEAD_AES_128_GCM and AEAD_AES_256_GCM as used in TLS 1.3 and QUIC.
+{{?GCM-MU}} specifies concrete bounds for AEAD_AES_128_GCM and AEAD_AES_256_GCM as used in TLS 1.3 and QUIC.
 This section documents this analysis using several simplifying assumptions:

-- The number of ciphertext blocks an attacker uses in forgery attempts is bounded by v * l, the number of forgery attempts and the size of each packet (in blocks).
+- The number of ciphertext blocks an attacker uses in forgery attempts is bounded by v * l, which is the number of forgery attempts multiplied by the size of each packet (in blocks).

 - The amount of offline work done by an attacker does not dominate other factors in the analysis.

 The bounds in {{?GCM-MU}} are tighter and more complete than those used in
 {{AEBounds}}, which allows for larger limits than those described in